Gastrointestinal Motility and Physiology

 The GI motility and physiology team works with people who experience difficulty swallowing (called dysphasia), angina-like pain (discomfort in the chest) and persistent heartburn.
 These symptoms are frequently experienced by people with esophageal motility disorders, such as:

 - Esophageal diverticula

 - Gastroesophageal reflux disease (GERD)

 - Diffuse esophageal spasm

-Giving through the gastrointestinal system to the stomach, a new set of disorders presents itself causing nausea, vomiting, bloating, upper abdominal pain, distention and upset stomach.
+A new set of disorders presents itself at the stomach, causing nausea, vomiting, bloating, upper abdominal pain, distention and upset stomach.
 These symptoms are associated with gastric (stomach) motility disorders, such as:

 - Gastroparesis or delayed gastric emptying